Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 We apply the continuous wavelet transform of the pressure data using the Morse wavelet.
 As a family of complex wavelets, it can provide both amplitude and phase information.
-To examine the fundamental tone ($f_s$), the probe is set to a point above one jet right at the exit, i.e., $(x,y,z) = (0h,1h,1.75h)$.
+To examine the fundamental tone ($f_s$), the probe is set to a point just above one jet exit, i.e., $(x,y,z)$ = $(0h,1h,\pm1.75h)$.
 At this position, the signal is assumed to be almost purely acoustic.
-The harmonic tone ($2f_s$) is known to radiate in the sideline so another probe is placed at $(x,y,z) = (8h,5h,1.75h)$ outside of the jet turbulence.
+The harmonic tone ($2f_s$) is known to radiate in the sideline so another probe is placed at $(x,y,z)$ = $(8h,5h,\pm1.75h)$ outside of the jet turbulence.
 The data are collected with the same sampling frequency used in the far-field acoustic extrapolation.
-The resulting scalogram, which visualizes the absolute value of the continuous wavelet transform coefficient, is shown in Fig.~\ref{fig:scalogram}.
+The resulting scalograms, which visualize the absolute value of the continuous wavelet transform coefficient, are shown in Fig.~\ref{fig:scalogram}.
 White dashed lines correspond to the fundamental and second harmonic screech frequencies in order.
-The scalograms support that both the fundamental and harmonic tones are indeed intermittent.
-The experiments conducted at the Ohio State University for almost identical twin rectangular geometry confirmed similar behaviors~\cite{esfahani2021} at the over-expanded conditions.
-In contrast, the twin-jet screech was found to be steady under under-expanded conditions.
-Furthermore, the second harmonic tone appears to be severely more irregular than the fundamental screech.
-This also explains why SPOD analysis predicts significantly lower energy at this frequency, compared to the fundamental screech frequency, as will be discussed in the next section.
+The scalograms support that both the fundamental and harmonic tones are indeed intermittent, but the second harmonic tone appears to be severely more irregular than the fundamental screech.
+It is also shown that the intermittency patterns for the two jets are not the same.
+Such intermittent screech tones seem to be associated with the switching of coupling modes between the two jets~\cite{jeun2021b,bell2021}.